elc45/fisher-hmc-paper/main.typ

-This hard to quantify in general, but we can notice that the efficiency of HMC largely depends on the trajectory, and this trajectory does not depend on the density directly, but only the fisher scores.
+This hard to quantify in general, but we can notice that the efficiency of HMC largely depends on the trajectory, and this trajectory does not depend on the density directly, but only the scores.
 We also know that HMC is efficient if the posterior is a standard normal distribution.
-So a reasonable loss function can ask how different the fisher scores on the transformed space are from the fisher scores of a standard normal distribution.
-If they match well, we will use the same trajectory we would use for a standard normal distribution, which we know to be a good trajectory.
-And because the standard normal distribution is defined in terms of an inner product, we already have a well-defined norm on the fisher scores that we can use to evaluate their difference.
-So we define
+So a reasonable loss function can ask how different the scores on the transformed space are from the scores of a standard normal distribution.
+If they match well, we will use the same trajectory we would use for a standard normal distribution $omega$, which we know to be a good trajectory.
+And because the standard normal distribution is defined in terms of an inner product, we already have a well-defined norm on the scores that we can use to evaluate their difference.
+But the fisher divergence
+$D(F^* mu, omega)$ measures exactly this difference.
+We have

 $
-  D [F] & = integral norm( frac(diff, diff y) log d (F^* mu) (y) - diff/(diff y) log N (y| 0, 1) )^2 d (F^* mu) (y)\
+  D(F^*mu, omega) & = integral norm( d log (F^* mu)/lambda_Y - d log omega / lambda_Y )^2_g F^* mu\
-  & = integral norm(diff / (diff y) log d (F^* mu) (y) + y)^2 d (F^* mu) (y)\
+  & = integral norm(diff / (diff y) log (hat(F)^* mu) (y) + y)^2 d F^* mu(y)\
   & = integral norm(F^hat(*) diff / (diff x) log (d mu (x)) + y)^2 d (F^* mu) (y)
 $